 As you gain power and knowledge, your ability to handle stress also improves.
 With Leveling Stress, your stress limits and snapping points are influenced by your character level and intelligence modifier.

 Calculate your maximum stress and snapping points as follows, rounding down when necessary:

 Maximum Stress: 20 + level + (4 x INT)

 Snapping Points: 50% / 75% / 87.5%

-Your baseline maximum stress as calculated here cannot go below 16, regardless of your intelligence modifier.
+Your baseline maximum stress as calculated here can't go below 16, regardless of your intelligence modifier.

 When using this variant, be mindful of how much Stress you deal to low-level characters.
 A 1st-level character with −1 INT has only 17 maximum stress and snaps at 8/12/14 points of stress—a very short fuse indeed.

 Try to limit yourself to minor and moderate stress checks where appropriate at lower levels, and reserve major/monstrous for the most extreme of situations at higher tiers of gameplay.

 If you are using the Light & Shadow () rules and want visibility to be an even bigger threat to your players, consider this variant.